-José Olimpio, mostly known as “Zé Radiola”, is a former professional surfer who became a pioneer for Brazilian Jiu Jitsu in the state of Pernambuco, Brazil.
-A black belt in BJJ under Carlos Gracie Junior, Ze Radiola became the leader of the Gracie Barra Pernambuco academy from where he spawned BJJ standouts such as Braulio Estima, Victor Estima, Otavio Sousa, Lucas Rocha and many others.
+José Olimpio, commonly known as “Zé Radiola”, is a former professional surfer who became a pioneering figure for Brazilian Jiu Jitsu in the state of Pernambuco – Brazil, having developed the most fruitful grappling academy in the region.
+A black belt under Carlos Gracie Junior, Ze Radiola became the leader of the Gracie Barra Pernambuco academy from which he spawned numerous jiu jitsu standouts including Braulio Estima, Victor Estima and Otavio Sousa.
+In 2016 Radiola left Gracie Barra to form his own academy: ZR Team.

 Full Name: José Olímpio da Rocha